m-lutter/portfolio/Circuit6: Frogger Lite/readme.md

 # Frogger Lite - Player Movement FSM
 This circuit simulates the full game of frogger from my design project, though the focus of this circuit for my portfolio is the finite state machine allowing for player movement.
-This circuit displays the player and the obstacles separately, to mirror the functionality of using an RGB display which would have multiple output colors for the same screen, though collision and win logic are fully functional.
+This circuit displays the player and the obstacles separately on 4x4 pixel displays, to mirror the functionality of using an RGB display which would have multiple output colors for the same screen, though collision and win logic are fully functional.

 The player begins at the bottom of their screen, and can move in any direction.
 Their goal is to advance to the top row of LEDs.
 In their path, red obstacle pixels cross a screen of the same size.
 If the player character is ever in the same location on their screen as one of the obstacles on its screen, the game will freeze, indicating a loss, until the reset button is pressed.
 ## The Full Circuit